ADOT Loop 202 South Mountain Freeway

 Freeway construction began September 2016 with crews widening the shoulders and extending the existing Loop 202 high-occupancy vehicle lanes from Pecos Road near 48th Street to the I-10/Loop 202 interchange.
-This initial phase will be completed prior to mainline freeway construction, which is scheduled to begin in early 2017.
+This initial phase was completed prior to mainline freeway construction, which began in early 2017.

 Over 1,400 construction workers will be on site at peak, approximately 500 of which are self-perform LLC employees.
 The team has conducted extensive safety training for all project employees, and the project achieved more than 5.5 million work hours without a recordable incident completed to date.
 Fluor offices in Aliso Viejo, CA; Dallas, TX; and Greenville, SC; are supporting the project.

 The LLC will be self-performing earthwork, drainage, bridge construction, and asphalt paving, and managing the other aspects of the project including noise walls, overhead signage and intelligent transportation system infrastructure for this project.

 Fluor will be managing over 120 subcontractors, including small, local and disadvantaged business enterprises supporting the project through design and engineering support, traffic control, security, hauling services, demolition, clearing operations, landscaping and other scopes of work as outlined by the contract with ADOT.
 A series of public outreach meetings have been held along the corridor to obtain feedback and garner public support for the project.
 The project has also allowed for extensive first responder and military training in abandoned commercial and residential buildings purchased by ADOT that will be demolished by the Fluor-led joint venture.

 Fluor-DBi's maintenance personnel have been actively involved with the design and construction teams to optimize the design while reducing the long-term maintenance costs on the project.
 Fluor and DBi Services, LLC, will maintain the lanes for 30 years with oversight from ADOT.